Biden, Lula focus on democracy, climate during visit

 The White House and State Department have declined to comment on Bolsonaro’s visa status, citing privacy concerns.

-Biden stands ready to discuss Bolsonaro’s presence in the United States should Lula raise it, according to the White House.
-Analysts have noted that Bolsonaro’s absence from Brazil is a welcome change for Lula, and he told CNN he doesn't plan to discuss the former president with Biden.
+Analysts have noted that Bolsonaro’s absence from Brazil is a welcome change for Lula, and he told CNN earlier Friday that he didn't plan to discuss the former president with Biden.

 Lula also met with several lawmakers, including Vermont Sen. Bernie Sanders, and union officials before his meeting with Biden.

-“It is enormously important for the future of this planet that we stop the deforestation of the Amazon.," Sanders said interview after his meeting.
+“It is enormously important for the future of this planet that we stop the deforestation of the Amazon," Sanders said after his meeting.
 "Bolsonaro encouraged that in a terrible way.
 Lula has turned that around, but Brazil is going to need help globally.
 The issue of the Amazon is not just a Brazilian issue.
-It’s a global issue..”
+It’s a global issue.”

-Even as Lula has been lauded for his democratic bona fides, he declines to criticize authoritarianism in Venezuela and Cuba, saying the nations are entitled to self-determination, and he often sides with their left-wing leaders.

-That marks something of a departure from Biden’s pro-democracy agenda, said Bruna Santos, director of the Brazil Institute at the Wilson Center in Washington.
-But the Brazilian leader is aware of the risks of leaning too close and will measure his words in Washington, she added.

-Ukraine could make for a somewhat awkward divergence between the two leaders.
+Ukraine marked a divergence between the Lula and Biden.
 Lula previously said the country was as much to blame for the war as Russia, though he more recently clarified that he thought Russia was wrong to invade.

-Lula has declined to provide Ukraine with munitions, and he told CNN that he will propose to Biden the creation of a group of nations to negotiate peace.
+Lula has declined to provide Ukraine with munitions, and he told reporters Friday night that he had proposed to Biden the creation of a group of nations to negotiate peace.

+“I am convinced that we need to find a way out to put an end to this war,” he said.
+"The first thing is ending the war, then negotiating what will happen."

-Asked about Lula's proposal on Ukraine, White House National Security Council spokesman John Kirby said it's up to Ukraine President Volodymyr Zelenskyy to determine “if and when negotiations are appropriate, and certainly under what circumstances.”
+Asked about Lula's proposal, White House National Security Council spokesman John Kirby said it is up to Ukraine's President Volodymyr Zelenskyy to determine “if and when negotiations are appropriate, and certainly under what circumstances.”

 Biller reported from Rio de Janeiro